| Description |

 -

-OsidObjects which are reports or summaries
+OsidObjects which are reports or

-based on transactional data managed elsewhere.
+summaries based on transactional data managed

 Managing data governing rules occurs in a separate set